sodadata/docs/api-docs/public-api-to-grafana.md

 ## Prerequisites
 * access to a <a href="https://grafana.com/" target="_blank">Grafana account</a>
 * Python 3.8, 3.9, or 3.10
-* familiarity with Python, with Python library intreactions with APIs
+* familiarity with Python, with Python library interactions with APIs
 * access to a PostgreSQL data source
 * a Soda Cloud account; see [Get started]({% link soda-agent/managed-agent.md %})
 * permission in Soda Cloud to access dataset metadata; see [Manage dataset roles]({% link soda-cloud/roles-dataset.md %})
-* at least one no-code check associated with a scan definition in Soda Cloud; see [Use no-code checks]({% link soda-cl/soda-cl-overview.md %}#define-sodacl-checks)
+* at least one agreement or no-code check associated with a scan definition in Soda Cloud; see [Use no-code checks]({% link soda-cl/soda-cl-overview.md %}#define-sodacl-checks)

 ## Choose a scan definition